ProjectQuanC/quan-c-app/README.md

 <b>Quan C</b> is an open source Secure Programming Platform that aims to train developers and IT security practitioners to level up their secure programming knowledges and skills.

-## Features
+## Key Features
 - <u><b>Case Solving </b> </u> \
 Quan C enables users to learn secure coding through hands-on, experiential learning by solving real-world cases available within the system.

 - <u><b>Leaderboards </b></u> \
-Compete with others by solving cases and climbing the leaderboards, showcasing your secure coding skills and learning progress.
+Compete with others by solving cases and racing to secure the top spot on the leaderboard.
+Your rank is determined by how quickly and efficiently you solve problems compared to other users, showcasing both your speed and expertise in secure coding.

 - <u><b>Collaborate With Us </b></u> \
 Have a case in mind?
 Help improve our platform by recommending new cases, and contribute to creating a more robust learning experience for all users.